mliebelt/stockfish-playground/stockfish.wasm/README.md

 Features:

 * WebAssembly port of the stockfish engine.
-* Published 3 years ago, not developed any more.
+* Published 3 years ago, not developed anymore.
 * Had a simple example file that really worked.
 * Needs special headers set when running.